Introduction to the AquaControl Web Application

 If you are using water meters you will see a water graph next.
 The graph defaults to the last 24 hours, showing usage that matches the "meter read interval" configured for your devices.
 As you zoom out in time, the plot points change to hourly or daily depending on the zoom level.

-This is a Dashboard for a Platform Account that uses no water meters will not contain meter related graphs or summaries:
+The Dashboard for a Platform Account that uses no water meters will not contain meter related graphs or summaries.

-This is a Dashboard for a Platform Account that uses water meters will contain meter related graphs and summaries:
+The Dashboard for a Platform Account that uses water meters will contain meter related graphs and summaries.

 Devices